-- ★6 EDSE (Major): See the notes under each major, below, for the EDSE courses to be taken during the Introductory Professional Term (IPT) and Advanced Professional Term (APT). - ★3 EDSE (Minor): See the notes under each minor, below, for the EDSE course to be taken during the term that falls between the IPT and APT. - ★3 Education option. - · AUEPS 258 Educational Psychology for Teaching - · EDU 211 Aboriginal Education and Contexts for Professional and Personal Engagement - EDPY 301 Introduction to Inclusive Education: Adapting Classroom Instruction for Students with Special Needs - · EDPY 303 Educational Assessment - · EDFX 350 Secondary Route Field Experience for the Introductory Professional Term - EDFX 450 Secondary Route: Advanced Field Experience - · EDPS 410 Ethics and Law in Teaching - · EDSE 307 Language, Literacy and Society in Educational Contexts - · EDSE 451 Integrating Theory and Classroom Practice in the Advanced Professional Term
+- ★6 EDSE (Major): See the notes under each major, below, for the EDSE courses to be taken during the Introductory Professional Term (IPT) and Advanced Professional Term (APT). - ★3 EDSE (Minor): See the notes under each minor, below, for the EDSE course to be taken - ★3 Education Elective. - AUEPS 258 Educational Psychology for Teaching - EDU 211 Aboriginal Education and Contexts for Professional and Personal Engagement - EDPY 301 Introduction to Inclusive Education: Adapting Classroom Instruction for Students with Special Needs - EDPY 303 Educational Assessment - EDFX 350 Secondary Route Field Experience for the Introductory Professional Term - EDFX 450 Secondary Route: Advanced Field Experience - EDPS 410 Ethics and Law in Teaching - EDSE 307 Language, Literacy and Society in Educational Contexts

+EDSE 451 - Integrating Theory and Classroom Practice in the Advanced Professional Term

 - 1. The field experience component of the Education requirements will be fulfilled in a rural or small-city school placement. - Students should be aware that under the Protection for Persons in Care Act, they may be required to satisfy a criminal record check before being allowed to serve a period of internship/practicum placement/field experience placement.
 Refer to Requirement for Police Information Checks for more information. - 3.
-AUEFX 200 is recommended as an Education option.
-AUEDC 202 is recommended as an Education option except for students with a major in Mathematical Sciences...
+AUEFX 200 is recommended as an Education elective.
+AUEDC 210 is recommended as an Education elective except for students with a major in Mathematical Sciences.

-Major Subject (★42 plus supporting or prerequisite courses) [Augustana]
+Major Subject (\bigstar 42 plus supporting or prerequisite courses) [Augustana]

-- ★3 additional Biology at the 400-level. - ★12 senior Biology, at least ★6 of which must be at the 300- or 400-level.
+- ★3 additional Biology at the 400-level. - \star 12 senior Biology, at least \star 6 of which must be at the 300- or 400-level.